 Zoom is an accessibility feature that makes everything from text to icons to interface elements bigger and easier to see on the iPhone and iPad.
 Zoom magnification defaults to 200% but can be set from 100%-500% to help anyone with low vision of any level.
 When in zoomed mode, all the standard navigation and selection gestures — tap, swipe, and pinch — work just like normal.
 Zoom can even work alongside VoiceOver to provide even greater assistance for those with visual impairments.

 Note: Designers use zoom as well to help check pixel-level details on-screen.

-How to invert screen colors on iPhone and iPad
+How to use Display Accommodations and Color Filters on iPhone and iPad

 Note: Some people invert screen colors as a pseudo-dark theme or nighttime reading mode for when they want to greatly reduce light and glare from the display.